 The V8’s lever is on top just behind the cyclones.
 To empty, all you need to do is pull up the lever.
-I feel that this is a better design because it offers more access for cleanup should any bits of dirt remain.
+And I feel that this is a better design because it provides better accessibility.

 New Max Switch

 Another improvement would be the max button.
-In variants prior to the V8 (this includes the V6) turning on the max function involves pressing a small button located at the back of the post-motor filter.
+In all variants prior to the V8, turning on the max involves pressing a button at the back of the post motor filter.